openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

    Your new team is added to the list of team under your selected topic.
 You are automatically added as a team member.

-   For information about inviting friends to join a team, see :ref:`Inviting Friends to Join a Team`.
+   For information about inviting friends to join a team, see :ref:`Inviting Friends to Join Your Team`.

 ********************************